Qarj/WebImblaze-Framework/MANUAL.md

 tasks/Examples.pl --check-alive http://www.example.com --env DEV --target team1 --batch Examples
 ```

-Before the tests are run, the url `http://www.example.com` will be checked to ensure that a response is returned.
+Before the tests are run, the URL `http://www.example.com` will be checked to ensure that a response is returned.
 If there is no response, no tests will be run.

 ## Example with alert to Slack on failure